adishavit/mittens/README.md

 Mittens ![icon](mittens_icon.png)
 =======

-Mittens is a small header-only library for uniform handling of exceptions, particularly along module boundaries.
+Mittens is a cross-platform, C++ header-only library for uniform handling of exceptions, particularly along module boundaries.

 Robust software needs to be able to handle exceptions as gracefully as possible.
 This might include last-minute error logging, alternate notification mechanisms (e.g. via the JVM) etc.

 An unexpected exit out of `main()` or an exception escaping from a DLL, COM or JNI function call can cause severe havoc.
-These module boundaries are stress-points where escaped exceptions should be firmly handled.
+Module boundaries are stress-points where escaped exceptions should be firmly handled.
 Along dynamic module boundaries, in particular, we want uniform handling of exceptions from multiple C-like functions.
 This often requires a lot of copy-paste code since try-catch statements do not naturally compose nor can they be easily encapsulated.

 Mittens is a generic header-only library that allows try-catch statement composition, ordering and nesting with customizable actions per exception type.
-These composite exception handlers can be defined once and used multiple times where needed.
+These composite exception handlers can be defined once and reused multiple times where needed.

 Tutorial
 --------